Raffaele Cutolo: Sister running the business

-After her plan to blow up a police headquarters narrowly failed, her stronghold was raided; Cutolo escaped under a rug in a car driven boldly past checkpoints by the neighbourhood priest.
+After her plan to blow up a police headquarters narrowly failed, her stronghold was raided; Cutolo escaped under a rug in a car driven past checkpoints by the neighbourhood priest.
 She then went underground, remaining at liberty for the next 10 years.
 In 1993 she gave herself up and was charged only with mafia association: prosecutors alleged she had been running her brother's organisation.
 She was acquitted nine times of murder.
-Rosetta had persuaded the authorities she was harmless, and her frumpy image definitely helped.
+Rosetta had persuaded the authorities she was harmless, which was helped by her frumpy image.

 However, Raffaele Cutolo has always maintained that Rosetta knew nothing of his criminal activities and did only what he asked: "Rosetta has never been a Camorrista...
-She only listened to me and sent me a few suitcases of money to prisoners like i told her to."
+She only listened to me and sent me a few suitcases of money to prisoners like I told her to".
 Nevertheless, it is clear that Cutolo had always wanted to maintain a male-only organization based on principles such as criminal fraternity and so could never be seen giving a role to his sister.
 It could be argued that he did not want to implicate her and therefore, always insisted that she was innocent.

 Moreover, many important members did not believe that she held an important role because she was a woman.
 For instance, former NCO lieutenant and pentiti, Pasquale Barra argued: "What has Rosa Cutolo got to do with it?
-What have woman got to do with the Camorra?"
+What have woman got to do with the Camorra?".

 Raffaele Cutolo decided to expand the Camorra to Apulia.
 The outcome was not what he had planned.
 At first local criminals were managing the illegal trades while the Camorra lent financial resources and support demanding 40% of all profits derived from illegal activities.
 This arrangement proved to be an unstable one: soon the local criminals tried to free themselves from the masters.
 In 1981, one of them, Giuseppe Rogoli, founded the Sacra Corona Unita, a new Mafia invoking the regional Pugliese identity against the intrusion of the foreign Neapolitans.